 The contestant who has won the most cash and prizes at the end of the main game goes on to play in the “Bonus Round” for additional prizes.
+Beginning in Season 35, the winning contestant will have the chance to choose their category of their bonus puzzle from three options.
 No one leaves Wheel of Fortune empty-handed; each contestant is awarded a minimum of $1,000 cash.

 Some of the exciting game elements include:

 “Million Dollar Wedge”: If a contestant collects the wedge, solves the puzzle and makes it to the “Bonus Round” without hitting bankrupt, they will be playing for a top cash prize of $1 million on the Bonus Wheel.

 “1/2 Car Tag”: During the second and third rounds of play, two “½ Car Tags” will be on the Wheel.
 A contestant must collect two “½ Car Tags” and correctly solve the puzzle to win the car.